crazyleg/MATD3--reinforcement-learning/README.md

 # Solution

-Just duplicating TD3 algorytmh from another project (link) wasn't enought.
-Agents didn't not trained or converged to edge cases.
+First, I just duplicated typical TD3 algorithm from my previous project [https://github.com/crazyleg/TD3-reacher] and wrapped it in a multiagent class.
+It didn't work - agents didn't trained or converged to edge cases.
 Sometimes one agent started to perform nicely, but another wasn't.

 So, I spend few days running over hyperparamets.
-Seems, that final solution was to decrease learning rate to 1e-4 (strange for Adam, huh?) and also running training routine few times after every enovironment step.
+Final solution was to decrease learning rate to 1e-4 (strange for Adam, huh?) and also running training loop few times after every environment step.

 Training progress: